 You might already have access to a blood pressure monitor at home.
 It is important that your monitor is an arm cuff monitor and NOT a wrist monitor.

-If you would like to purchase a blood pressure monitor they are available from many online shops.
+If you would like to purchase a blood pressure monitor they are available from many pharmacies or online shops.
 You might find this list of validated blood pressure machines useful to refer to.

 - It's best to sit down with your back supported and legs uncrossed.

-- You'll usually need to roll up your sleeves or remove any long-sleeved clothing, so the cuff can be placed around your upper arm.
+- Roll up your sleeves or remove any long-sleeved clothing, so the cuff can be placed around your upper arm.